 Technical difficulties should have been expected.
 The cables on hand could not communicate with the projector, so the café lent us an ancient computer with a dysfunctional trackpad.
 I was quickly rattled, also by what felt at first like an empty room, but folks filtered in and I regained my cool.
 We were so ready and we had put so much thought into each slide of this silly slideshow, as we explained the categories of untranslatable texts we’d identified with recordings from Cathy Park Hong, Kurt Schwitters, etc.

 But the real excitement was watching everyone spring into action, grab a poem and immediately get to work.
 Each group had its own approach, which they decided on almost right away.
 I walked around recording little interviews with my cell phone.
 Translations into Vietnamese, Austro-Singlish, Chinese, German (me and Greg), and Spanish.

 For lunch, bún chả!
 Oh boy.
 The grilled meats here are amazing.

 During the break, we tried and failed to correct my name from Jake to Jacob for tomorrow’s plane ticket.

-The reading was a three-hour marathon: first a dance performance by Victor, and then a long list of all of us.
+The reading was a three-hour marathon: first a dance performance by Patrick, and then a long list of all of us.
 But everyone’s poetry is just so good!

-A wagonload of cops was clearing out the street after curfew.
-The bánh mì stand where we were eating with Annika (instead of Mexican food) turned out their portable light fixture, made an excuse that we were the last customers, then turned the light straight back on when the cops left.
+A wagonload of cops were clearing out the street after curfew.
+The bánh mì stand where we were eating with Anika (instead of Mexican food) turned out their portable light fixture, made an excuse that we were the last customers, then turned the light straight back on when the cops left.

 We still hadn’t gotten on a moped taxi, so when some random guy offered us a ride, we took it.
 So strange cuddling up so closely on one side to a man I’d never met and, on the other side, to Greg, who was hanging onto my shoulders for dear life as I grabbed his knees, his feet sort of resting on the muffler.